-- (d) Be staffed 24 hours a day, seven days a week, with a multi-disciplinary team capable of meeting the needs of individuals experiencing all levels of crisis in the community including, but not limited to, nurses, department-credentialed professionals who can provide mental health and substance use disorder assessments, peers, and access to a prescriber, and peers when serving individuals 18 and older.
-Agencies serving youth must be staffed with a pediatric multi-disciplinary team; - If there is not a child psychiatrist on the staff, there must be a child psychiatrist available for consultation at all times. - There must be a psychologist with documented evidence of skill and experience in working with children available either on the clinical staff or by consultation at all times, responsible for planning and re-viewing psychological services and for developing a written set of guidelines for psychological services. - There must be a registered nurse, with training and experience in working with psychiatrically impaired children, on staff as a full-time or part-time employee who must be responsible for all nursing functions. - Peer services must be utilized and applied where appropriate.
+- If there is not a child psychiatrist on the staff, there must be a child psychiatrist available for consultation. - There must be a psychologist with documented evidence of skill and experience in working with children available either on the clinical staff or by consultation, responsible for planning and re-viewing psychological services and for developing a written set of guidelines for psychological services. - There must be a registered nurse, with training and experience in working with psychiatrically impaired children, on staff as a full-time or part-time employee who must be responsible for all nursing functions.